RobZuazua/CrashCode/README.md

 With Understanding.
 Intutive understanding trumps practice.

-My role is to identify everything we need to understand in order to master the coding interview, and provide a light hand.
+My role is to identify everything we need to understand in order to master the coding interview, and provide a light guiding hand.

 1. I have coded the minimum set of questions that capture the totality of common concept, technique, and nuance for every category of questions from Strings to Dynamic Programming.